Skip to main content

 Treatment to get rid of worms

-You might be asked to provide a sample of poo so it can be tested for worm eggs.
+You might be asked to give a sample of poo so it can be tested for worm eggs.

 If you have worms, your GP will prescribe medicine to kill them.
-You take this for 1 to 3 days.
+You take this for one to three days.
 The people you live with may also need to be treated.

 Any worms in your gut will eventually pass out in your poo.
 You may not notice this.